Eiffel Tower Nomination for Individual UNESCO World Heritage Status Announced

 World Heritage: The Eiffel Tower Deserves Its Individual Inscription

-PARIS, FRANCE, August 15, 2025 /EINPresswire.com/ -- Already listed by UNESCO as part of the collective inscription of the “Banks of the Seine,” the Eiffel Tower benefits from protection that highlights an exceptional urban landscape.
+DE, UNITED STATES, August 18, 2025 /EINPresswire.com/ -- Already listed by UNESCO as part of the collective inscription of the “Banks of the Seine,” the Eiffel Tower benefits from protection that highlights an exceptional urban landscape.
 However, this recognition does not fully reflect the monument’s intrinsic value.

 An unprecedented visual demonstration based on the internationally recognized scientific methodology for the analysis of works of art and universal cultural sites known as Universæ Analysis reveals a singular character that alone justifies an individual inscription.